NikhilMakkena/Ransomware/README.md

 4. type "./decrypt.deb"
 5. when it asks for password its "group13"

-to run the prevention phase download prevention Running montior, dectection and mitigation component
+To run the prevention phase download prevention.sh from github link provided adn run as follows:

+Running montior, dectection and mitigation component
 1. Download prevention.sh
 2. open terminal from file download location